agude/agude.github.io/_drafts/2018-03-14-my_grad_school_journey.md

 that the typical start of a successful academic career is getting rejected from a bunch of good grad schools."]({{ file_dir }}/mrtz_tweet.png)

-## My Story

-[I do not have an academic career][phd], but I have done OK.
-Moritz's tweet made me want to share my story as well, which is this: a successful career can start after being reject by every graduate school you applied to.
+My story is a little different than Moritz's.
+[I do not have an academic career][phd], I wasn't rejected from a few good grad schools but from all of them, and yet, I'm happy where I ended up.

 [phd]: {% post_url 2018-01-19-should_i_get_a_phd %}

+## To Grad School

-I wanted to be a Physicist since I was fourteen, so the path was laid before
+I wanted to be a Physicist since I was fourteen, so I knew the path before me:
-me: BA, PhD, professor.
+BA, PhD, professor.
 I did my BA at Berkeley.
 The next step was graduate school, which meant writing essays and taking the GRE.
 But the GRE made me anxious, so I studied poorly, and I did terribly.
 I got into none of the graduate schools I applied to in 2008.